Reviewable/Reviewable/docs/repositories.md

 #### `shortDescription`
 A string of no more than 50 characters describing the current status of the review, used for GitHub status checks.
 If not provided, Reviewable will automatically truncate the `description` instead.

+#### `stage`
+A short string desribing the stage in some process that this review has reached so far.
+This value will be saved and returned to the completion condition when it next executes, so it can be used to store a bit of state.
+It's not currently surfaced in the UI but may be in the future, in which case it's likely that values will be sorted alphabetically so you may want to number your stages.

 #### `pendingReviewers`
 An array of objects with a `username` property listing the users whose attention is needed to advance the review, like `[{username: 'pkaminski'}]`.
 The contents of this list will be automatically formatted and appended to the `description` and `shortDescription`.
 You can either compute this value from scratch, or crib from the `review.pendingReviewers` input value, which contains Reviewable's guess as to who the pending reviewers should be.
 If you compute your own `pendingReviewers` from scratch, Reviewable will remove any users who are [deferring](reviews.md#deferring-a-review) from the list of `pendingReviewers`, unless your code accesses `review.deferringReviewers`.